lfost42/grafana-notes/k8s/cka/itkiddie.md

 Test the commands again and the v1.2 should no longer work
 `curl -vk --tls-max 1.2 https://ckaquestion.k8s.local`
-You should see: `curl: (35) OpenSSL/3.0.13: error:0A00042E:SSL routines::tlsv1 alert protocol version`
+You should see:
+`curl: (35) OpenSSL/3.0.13: error:0A00042E:SSL routines::tlsv1 alert protocol version`

 `curl -vk --tlsv1.3 https://ckaquestion.k8s.local`
-Should continue to work as
+Should continue to work.

 </details>